An expert is someone who has succeeded in making decisions and judgements simpler through knowing what to pay attention to and what to ignore.

-You can find this information via multiple sources: Bureau Of Labor Statistics, a quick Google search, your local Real Estate Association, business journals, or speak to local property managers.
+You can find this information via multiple sources: Bureau of Labor Statistics, a quick Google search, your local real estate association, business journals, or local property managers.

 Before you make a decision on rents, you must analyze the current market to determine the market rents for your area.
 The market rent is what people in your area are paying for rental housing.
 By determining market rents in the area, you can determine if your increase is within reason.
 Rental prices for your area aren’t determined by your gut feeling or by your desired return—they are determined by market forces.
 No matter how minor we perceive the rent increase to be, the tenant’s opinion of the increase will be determined by its proximity to market rents.